GuiDevloper/browser-ui-tools/README.md

 ## How to Customize

-As everything in this extension, customizing is easy to do:
+As everything in this extension, customizing is simple to do:

 + If wanting to change the design, open the respective CSS file and save your changes there

-+ If wanting to disable a page change (like a page redesign) just open [manifest.json](https://github.com/GuiDevloper/browser-ui-tools/blob/master/manifest.json) and remove the respective `content_script` or `matches` (disabling completelly changes made by that file)
++ If wanting to disable a page change (like a redesign) just open [manifest.json](https://github.com/GuiDevloper/browser-ui-tools/blob/master/manifest.json) and remove the respective `content_script` or `matches` (disabling completelly changes made by that file)

 ## How to Contribute

 + If you seen a thing which looked like a bug or nedding improvement just create your [Issue](https://github.com/GuiDevloper/browser-ui-tools/issues).

 + If you want to add here your own redesign/functionality, awesome!

 You can Fork this repo, make changes and create your Pull Request :)